OneKey-Network/addressability-framework/mvp-spec/dsp-implementation.md

 For doing Transmissions, it is expected to use HTTPS for transport and security purposes and POST requests for server-to-server communications for accommodating a greater payload than GET.
-However, since Prebid SSO can be integrated as a sub-component, its design doesn't rely on the HTTP status.
+However, since PAF can be integrated as a sub-component, its design doesn't rely on the HTTP status.
 Therefore, the error handling would be described in the API details.
 Other transport protocols are fine in the case of an integration to existing solutions, as far as it